HypervelHypervel

 Important

 Do not mutate static variables in coroutines unless you know what you're doing, because static variables are shared by all coroutines.
-It will cause states pollution and unpredictable bugs.
+It will cause states bleeding and unpredictable bugs.

 Interacting with Context